emqx/emqx-docs/en_US/rule/schema-registry.md

 The Schema Registry manages the Schema used for coding and decoding, processes the encoding or decoding requests, and returns the results.
 The Schema Registry in collaboration with the rule engine can be adapted for device access and rule design in various scenarios.

-EMQ X Schema Registry currently supports codecs in three formats: [Avro](https://avro.apache.org), [Protobuf](https://developers.google.com/protocol-buffers/), and custom encoding.
+EMQX Schema Registry currently supports codecs in three formats: [Avro](https://avro.apache.org), [Protobuf](https://developers.google.com/protocol-buffers/), and custom encoding.
 Avro and Protobuf are Schema-dependent data formats.
 The encoded data is binary and the decoded data is in Map format.
 The decoded data can be used directly by the rule engine and other plugins.
 User-defined (3rd-party) coding and decoding services can perform coding and decoding more closely to business needs via HTTP or TCP callbacks.

 ::: tip
 Schema Registry maintains Schema text for built-in encoding formats such as Avro and Protobuf, but for custom codec (3rd-party) formats, Schema text needs to be maintained by the codec service itself, if required.